Quick facts

 Behavior and habits of ground beetles

-Ground beetles are active at night and are occasionally attracted to lights.
+- Ground beetles are active at night and sometimes are attracted to lights.

 - They hide during the day and are found on the ground under leaves, logs, stones, loose bark and in grassy areas.